joebochill/swingessentialsapp/README.md

-# Swing Essentials™ App (React-Native)
+# Swing Essentials® App (React-Native)
-[Swing Essentials™](https://www.swingessentials.com) provides golfers with affordable, personalized video-based golf lessons.
+[Swing Essentials®](https://www.swingessentials.com) provides golfers with affordable, personalized video-based golf lessons.
 Golfers can submit short videos of their golf swing, and within 48-hours, they receive a personalized swing analysis video from a PGA-certified golf professional.